ttscoff/bunch/bunch-files/variables.md

 ## Variable Precedence {#precedence}

 Because variables can be set in multiple ways, you need to be aware of which value takes precedence.
-Variables are set in this order, the top available value being used.
+Variables are set in this order, the top available value (lowest number in the list below) being used.

 > Precedence also takes into account assignment order.
 If a variable is already assigned (e.g. by a URL handler query string), a dialog that sets that variable (`var = ?[]`) will be skipped, as will a direct assignment (`var = val`).
 This allows you to, for example, skip a dialog if opening via a URL by setting the variable in the URL itself.
 {:.tip}